-The Audit Committee also reviewed the consolidated financial statements of the Company for fiscal 2011 with Ernst & Young LLP, the Company's independent auditors for fiscal 2011, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States.
+The Audit Committee also reviewed the consolidated financial statements of the Company for fiscal 2014 with Ernst & Young LLP, the Company's independent registered public accounting firm for fiscal 2014, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States.
 The Audit Committee has discussed with Ernst & Young LLP, the matters required to be discussed by Statement on Auditing Standards No. 61, "Communication with Audit Committees."

-The Audit Committee also reviewed management's report on its assessment of the effectiveness of the Company's internal control over financial reporting and the independent public accounting firm's report on management's assessment of and the effectiveness of the Company's internal control over financial reporting.
+The Audit Committee also reviewed management's report on its assessment of the effectiveness of the Company's internal control over financial reporting and the independent registered public accounting firm's report on management's assessment of and the effectiveness of the Company's internal control over financial reporting.